Before taking your dog to pet friendly restaurants, teach him some manners. It will make dining out a more pleasant experience for you both!

 - Ask for permission.
 If you simply can’t resist, please ask for permission before you reach to pet the dog.
 And don’t let your feelings be hurt if the answer is no. Dogs are at different stages of ability.
 Perhaps it’s taking all this dog’s willpower not to lope over and cover you with kisses.
 Laying calmly by the table could be really hard work, and something as simple as a quick scratch could set him back in his training.

 READ MORE ⇒ 11 Tips For Greeting A Strange Dog

 Let’s face it … being a well-behaved dining companion is an advanced skill.
 It takes practice, and still doesn’t always go well.
 Perhaps your dog is still learning, or is too reactive to succeed in that environment.
 Does that mean you can never eat out with your dog?

 Absolutely not!
 Picnic-style is the way to go when your dog isn’t ready for the challenge of pet friendly seating areas.
 Look for a deli, grocery store with a prepared food counter, or pizza joint and get your meal to go.
-A picnic table in the park might be a required step between your backyard deck and a pet friendly patio.
+A picnic table in the park might be just the step your dog needs to go from your backyard to a pet friendly patio.

-Whatever your dog’s abilities, don’t lose heart – your pup is doing the best he can.
-The most important thing isn’t where you eat … it’s that you’re together.
+Whatever your dog’s abilities, don’t lose heart.
+Your pup is doing the best he can.
+The most important thing isn’t where you eat … it’s that you’re doing more together.